IvonNikolova/PacMan/README.md

 <h2> What’s next for Friday 18/08/23: </h2>

 1. Announce the winner i.e. Pacman, all pellets and gazers has to be eaten and the pacman should still have any lives left </br>
    1.2.
-New levels  </br>
-   1.3.
 Scores saved i.e.  store the highest points on the browser: localStorage </br>
 2. Make the rest of the ghosts to move inside the maze </br>
    2.2.
 Do their normal animation: kill Pacman->start the game-> initial states for all ghosts and Pacman  </br>
    2.3.
 Do their freezing animation: bonus points-> initial states only of the eaten ghosts  </br>